Body Plethysmography (Pulmonary Function Test)

 How do I prepare for body plethysmography (pulmonary function test)?

-- Do not smoke at least 1 hour before.
+- Do not smoke at least one hour before.

-- Do not drink alcohol for at least 4 hours before the test.
+- Do not drink alcohol for at least four hours before the test.

 - Do not exercise heavily for at least 30 minutes before the test.

 - Do not wear tight clothes that make it difficult for you to breathe; this may alter the results.

 - Do not eat a large meal within two hours before the test.

 - Consult with your healthcare provider about any medications that should not be taken the day of the test.

 During this test, you will be seated in an enclosed see through plastic box.
 You will then be asked to wear a nose clip and given instructions on how to breathe through a mouthpiece.
 This test typically takes 15 minutes to complete.
 If you are on oxygen, you will not be on it during this procedure.
 If you have difficulty with closed in spaces, let the technician know.